Approximating Electoral Control Problems: Approximations

 We prove that $\OPT_{\calt}(f(I)) = \OPT_{{\rm MSC}}(I)$.
 Let $\cals^*$ denotes an optimal solution to MSC on input $I$ and $V^*$ denotes an optimal solution to $\calt$ on input $f(I)$.

 First, we show that $\OPT_{\calt}(f(I)) \ge \OPT_{{\rm MSC}}(I)$.
-Assume for a contradiction that $\|V'\| < \|\cals^*\|$.
 Every candidate have the same approval count of $k$.
-We delete only voters who do not approve $p$, because deleting voters who approve $p$ would lower $p$’s approval count rather than that of its opponents, so we cannot delete any Type 2 votes.
-If $p$ can be made the unique approval winner, then for every candidate $c \in C - \{p\}$, we must delete at least one voter who approves $c$ but not $p$ from Type 1 votes, so that $p$’s approval count becomes strictly greater than that of $c$.
-Since we delete such a voter for each $c \in C - \{p\}$, the selected voters constitute a set cover of size $\|V'\|$ to $I$.
-But by our assumption $\|V'\| < \|\cals^*\|$, which leads to a contradiction.
+We delete only votes that do not approve $p$, because deleting votes that approve $p$ would lower $p$’s approval count rather than that of its opponents, so we cannot delete any Type 2 votes.
+If $p$ can be made the unique approval winner, then for every candidate $c \in C - \{p\}$, we must delete at least one vote that approves $c$ but not $p$ from Type 1 votes, so that $p$’s approval count becomes strictly greater than that of $c$.
+Since we delete such a vote for each $c \in C - \{p\}$, the selected votes constitute a set cover of size $\card{V'}$ to $I$.
+Thus $\OPT_{\calt}(f(I)) = \card{V'} \ge \OPT_{{\rm MSC}}(I)$